CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

     ```bash
     ./template.sh run your_command
     ./template.sh run python --version
-    ./template.sh run python -m a_project.main some_arg=some_value
+    ./template.sh run python -m a_project.some_experiment some_arg=some_value
     ```
   These containers start with the entrypoint and then run the command you specified.
   By default, they are automatically removed after they exit.
   The not-so-nice syntax is due to `make` which is not really made to be used like this.

 You should not need to override the entrypoint of the service container.
-It is necessary to install the project.
+It is necessary to install the project from its mounted location.
 Only do so, if you need to debug the container, or you have a custom use case.

 ## Instructions to maintain the environment